zhon/mockist-style-javascript-tdd-kata/README.md

     ...

     ,
-    "hides the voicebox after a few seconds": function() {
+    "hides the voice box after a few seconds": function () {
         this.stub(jQuery.prototype, "html");
         this.stub(jQuery.prototype, "show");
         this.stub(jQuery.prototype, "slideUp");